The Signs of Damping Off in Cannabis Seedlings and How to Stop It For Good

 Once the disease has completely taken over the seedling, you’ll find it lying down, bent in the spot where the stem is the weakest.
 Unfortunately, there’s nothing you can do for the plants once they’ve fallen, and it’s best to discard them.

-How to fix damping off
+How to fix damping off (if it is possible)

-The harsh truth is that once damping-off cannabis pests take hold of your plants, there’s almost nothing you can do about it.
+The harsh truth is that once damping-off take hold of your plants, there’s almost nothing you can do about it.
 The fungus moves so fast that the crops can die within hours of you noticing symptoms.